On a conjecture of Meeks, P\'erez and Ros: Further discussion

-{\bf 4) $M$ is non-orientable and irreducible}: If $M$ contains an embedded $2$-sided projective plane $P$, then by proposition $2.3$ \cite{BBEN}, $M$ contains a embedded, $2$-sided, stable minimal surface homeomorphic to $P$.
-If $M$ is $P^{2}$-irreducible, by lemmas $6.6$ and $6.7$ in \cite{He}, $M$ contains a embedded, $2$-sided nonseparating incompressible surface $S$.
-Using the theorems $3.1$ and $5.1$ of \cite{F.H.S} we obtain a stable minimal surface $\si$ homotopic to $S$, moreover, $\si$ is embedded or double covers an embedded one-sided surface. \end{proof}
+{\bf 4) $M$ is non-orientable and irreducible}: If $M$ contains an embedded $2$-sided projective plane $P$, then by ~\cite[Proposition $2.3$]{BBEN}, $(M,g)$ contains a embedded stable minimal surface $\si$ homeomorphic to $P$.
+Moreover $\si$ is $2$-sided (otherwise, by ~\cite[Lemma 2]{H2} $M$ is $\mathbb{R}P^3$, which contradicts the fact that $M$ is non-orientable).
+If $M$ is $P^{2}$-irreducible, by Lemmas $6.6$ and $6.7$ in \cite{He}, $M$ contains an embedded, $2$-sided nonseparating incompressible surface $S$.
+Using Theorems $3.1$ and $5.1$ of \cite{F.H.S} we obtain a stable minimal surface $\si$ homotopic to $S$ in $(M,g)$, moreover, $\si$ is embedded or double covers an embedded one-sided surface. \end{proof}

-Analysing the previous proof, we see that if $M$ is either non-orientable, or not irreducible, or irreducible and Haken, then it contains an embedded minimal surface whose two-sided covering is stable.
-If $M$ is irreducible, non-Haken and $\pi_1(M)$ contains $\mathbb{Z}\oplus\mathbb{Z}$ as a subgroup, it follows from the {\it Seifert Fibered Space theorem} (see section $2.3.2$ in \cite{Pr}) that $M$ is a non-Haken Seifert Fibered Space with infinite $\pi_1$, and as we saw in the theorem \ref{coex}, these spaces admit a metric which do not contain the desired surfaces.
-So the only case remaining to study is that when $M$ is a hyperbolic manifold.
-There are examples of non-Haken hyperbolic manifolds which does not contain any non-orientable embedded surface, so in this case the surfaces produced by the last theorem are not embedded and do not cover any non-orientable surface.\\
+Analysing the previous proof, we see that if $M$ is either non-orientable, or not irreducible, or irreducible and Haken, then $(M,g)$ contains an embedded minimal surface whose two-sided covering is stable.
+If $M$ is irreducible, non-Haken and $\pi_1(M)$ contains $\mathbb{Z}\oplus\mathbb{Z}$ as a subgroup, it follows from the {\it Seifert Fibered Space theorem} (see Section $2.3.2$ in \cite{Pr}) that $M$ is a non-Haken Seifert Fibered Space with infinite $\pi_1$, and as we saw in the Theorem \ref{coex}, these spaces admit a metric which does not contain closed, embedded minimal surfaces whose two-sided cover is stable.
+So the only case remaining to study is that when $M$ is a non-Haken hyperbolic manifold.
+There are examples of non-Haken hyperbolic manifolds which do not contain any non-orientable embedded surface, so in this case the surfaces produced by the last theorem are not embedded and do not cover any non-orientable surface.\\

-{\bf Question}: Let $M$ be a non-Haken closed hyperbolic $3$-manifold.
-Let $g$ be a Riemannian metric on $M$.
+{\bf Question}: Let $M$ be a closed, non-Haken hyperbolic $3$-manifold and let $g$ be an arbitrary Riemannian metric on $M$.
 Does $(M,g)$ admit a closed, embedded, minimal surface whose two-sided covering is stable?\\